-Plan your schedule to allow for meetings with your assessors and advise clinic staff to help the assessor select patient files for review.
-The assessor will review up to 10 patient files during the assessment that they will randomly select from your records.
-You will not be able to pre-select the records for them.
+Assessments typically take half a day (3 to 4 hours) to complete.
+Plan your schedule to allow for meetings with the assessor(s) and advise clinic staff to help the assessor select patient files for review.
+The assessor(s) will review up to 10 patient files during the assessment that they will randomly select from your records.
+Please do not pre-select the records for them.

 The Quality Assurance (QA) Program is an important aspect of the College’s mandate.
 All Colleges under the Health Procedures Code, Schedule 2 of the Regulated Health Professions Act, 1991 (RHPA) must:

-The QA Program for all Colleges must include:
+The QA Program must include the following:

 If you actively practice traditional Chinese medicine and/or traditional Chinese acupuncture (i.e. you do not hold a certificate in the inactive class of registration), your assessment will entail a review of current patient files and your knowledge of CTCMPAO regulations, standards of practice, policies and guidelines.